msteffen/manager-readme/README.md

 The second and the third are closely related.
 The second refers to internal resources like information, meetings, and cross-org decisions, as well as external resources like software licenses and subscriptions, books and courses, conference tickets, connections with outside experts, etc. If the company, or anyone at the company, has access to any of these and they would help, I can try and go get them.
 The third category refers specifically to time; engineers need to finish projects both to advance and to achieve a sense of purpose[^1].
 I want to create time for us to finish projects without working long hours by keeping the list of projects short and consistent, and by cancelling projects that shouldn't be on it.

-### Getting the Company What it Needs From The Team
+### Getting the Company What it Needs from the Team

 The rest of the company does depend on us to turn its money into work.
 The more of this we can do for the company, the more the company can do for us.
 To this end, my responsibility is basically "given a goal, get a good plan for achieving the goal and defend the plan from distractions until the engineers have had time to finish it".
 Whole sections of bookstores are dedicated to what characterizes "a good plan", and determining one will often be part of our engineering purview, but just so you know what to expect, I'll be looking specifically to:
-1. Maintain good teamwork, and specifically, establish unambiguous, transparent [ownership](ownership.md) of each decision.
+1. Maintain good teamwork, and specifically, establish unambiguous, transparent [ownership](ownership.md)[^2] of each decision.
     - This is perhaps the most important single responsibility of a manager, and it's the one that I'm most excited about.
 Everybody on the team should know what the goal is, the plan for accomplishing it, everybody's position on the field, and how each position contributes.
 1. Reduce risk, get feedback:
     - We'll plan to finish projects way ahead of when they're needed.
 Some risks can't be anticipated: we possess bounded cognition and finite information.
 This way, when our plan breaks down for reasons we didn't see coming, we might still fulfill our promises to the company.